Curriculum Policies and Procedures

 The Curriculum Council is the college organization charged with the responsibility for reviewing, evaluating, and refining new courses and curricula and recommending programs that merit adoption.
 Members representative of the college community will be appointed by the president or president’s designee to the Curriculum Council.

 Voting members include fourteen faculty (two from each academic division, one from Counseling and one from the Library), nine administrative representatives and the student representative.
 The council also includes non-voting ex-officio members from various departments across the college.
+(Ex-Officio members attend meetings to contribute related expertise helpful to the Council.
+Ex-Officio members also are responsible for communicating related updates to applicable offices or staff.)

 The videos below provide all members of the college community with on overview of the important processes and procedures Waubonsee Curriculum Council follows.
 All information contained in the videos is also detailed in our curriculum council manual which can be found in the Curriculum Policies and Procedures link above.